k8ssandra/k8ssandra-operator/docs/remote-k8s-access/README.md

 `cluster` is a reference to a `cluster` object which declares the URL and the CA cert of the api server.

-`user` is a reference to a `user` object which specifies details to authenticate against the api server.
+`user` is a reference to a `user` object which specifies details to authenticate against the API server.
 This could for example include a client certificate and key or a bearer token.

 **Note:** A service account token is a bearer token.